Free Beginner Crochet Cowl Pattern – Chunky Bulky Yarn, Under 2 Hours

 The “Rose Garden Cowl” is named after the Rose Garden in my hometown of Beverly, MA.
 It has gorgeous blooming rose bushes in the summer and is located right on the ocean at Lynch Park.
 I can envision snuggling up with this lovely, soft cowl for a winter garden stroll or Valentine date night.

-- but you can also get the ad-free, printable pdf pattern bundle for both the BULKY COWL and EAR WARMER in the ETSY SHOP!
-The pdf has step-by-step tutorial photos included, which could help you to work in the round.
+The free crochet cowl pattern is provided below, but you can also get the ad-free, printable pdf pattern bundle for both the BULKY COWL and EAR WARMER in the pattern SHOP!
+The pdf has step-by-step tutorial photos included, which could help you to work in the round:

 COWL CROCHET PATTERN